NativeScript/docs-v8/native-api-access.md

 We can conditionally wrap any platform specific code with `global.isIOS` or `global.isAndroid` so that it is only executed on the platform we want.
 This global is also configured at the webpack level so when you use these conditionals, production code is bundled with only the target platform code excluding any conditionals which are not indicated for the platform.
 Otherwise the app would crash on Android when it tries to access APIs that are not part of the Android platform itself (just as the platform would in this case).
 :::

-Now for a short walk through of one way to go about translating Objective-C to JavaScript.
+Now for a short walkthrough of one way to go about translating Objective-C to JavaScript.

 1. In Objective-C we see `UIDevice`, so you can search for `UIDevice` on the [iOS Documentation](https://developer.apple.com/documentation/uikit/uidevice).